Ivan-Pchelin/genotyping-by-sequencing/README.md

 Here one can find python scripts, used for sorting the world sample of Trichophyton mentagrophytes and T. interdigitale ITS region sequences.
-This work was supported by Russian Foundation for Basic Research [grant number 18-34-00153].

 The script puttorights.py selects nucleotide sequences from infile.txt (Genbank format), containing exact matches with test element.
 The element should be modified directly in the code.